Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/contracts.md

 ## Upload

-Deploy a contract by uploading your `.wasm` file to Terra Station.
+Deploy a contract by uploading your `.wasm` file to Daodiseo Station.

-1. Open Terra Station and connect your wallet.
+1. Open Daodiseo Station and connect your wallet.
 Click **Contracts**.

 2. Click **Upload**.